How To Experience Mayan Culture on the Yucatán Peninsula

 Museo Maya de Cancún

-Cancún’s deep Mayan roots are exposed at the 55,000-square-foot Museo Maya de Cancún, located conveniently in the heart of the city’s hotel zone.
-Offering access to one of the Yucatán’s most important collections of Mayan artifacts, the sleekly designed $15 million museum was designed by renowned Mexican architect Alberto García Lascurain.
-As you explore the exhibit halls of Museo Maya de Cancún, you’ll come across more than 400 incredible pieces of sculpture, ceramics and jewelry on display at any one time.
-A visit here will illuminate the fascinating rise-and-fall of the Mayan empire, offering insight into the beliefs, traditions and day-to-day life of its people.
+Cancún’s deep Mayan roots are exposed at Museo Maya de Cancún, located in the heart of the city’s hotel zone.
+Offering access to one of the Yucatán’s most important collections of Mayan artifacts, the sleekly designed museum features more than 400 incredible pieces of sculpture, ceramics and jewelry on display at any one time.
+A visit here will illuminate the fascinating rise-and-fall of the Mayan empire, and give you insight into the beliefs, traditions and day-to-day life of its people.
+This isn’t just a museum – it also incorporates the archaeological site of San Miguelito, which visitors can explore.
+Be sure to see the detailed carving of the Mayan God Chaak, a great example of the heightened artistry that Mayans possessed.

 cmp-icon